-Join Arthur Ulfeldt for an in-depth discussion in this video Macros, part of Up and Running with Clojure.
+Join Arthur Ulfeldt for an in-depth discussion in this video Macros, part of Learning Clojure.

 - [Narrator] So earlier I mentioned that Clojure code…consists of lists of symbols.…This turns out to be an incredibly powerful feature…of the language because we can use all of Clojure's…functions to manipulate lists of symbols.…And if we can manipulate lists of symbols,…that means that we can run code, which changes code.…Macros are named for Clojure's…lightweight dynamic programming feature.…So macros are little bit more than…functions from code to code.…